monmouth-college-cs/sddc-reading-notes-monmouth-college-comp-335/ThirdQRCH18.md

 8. Continually improve your abilities: Software development and the computer industry as a whole are in a constant state of flux.
 Tools and languages you used in college will be obsolete five years later.
 Make sure you’re a life-long learner.
 9. Share your knowledge, expertise, and values: The more experience you acquire in your profession, the more you’re obligated to share your knowledge and expertise with your co-workers and subordinates.
 You should also set an example for others by living these values.

+# Case studies (pgs.
+292-293)
+1. Copying Software - Software needs to be put on new school computers, and the license is $5,000.
+Should you just copy the current software to the new computers?
+2. Who's Computer Is It? - An employee is sick and another developer asks if you can copy all of their files in order to get some important work done.
+What should you do?
+3. How Much Testing Is Enough? - Creating software to destroy cancerous tumors through radiation therapy.
+Mid-way through testing the supervisor wants to cut the testing short in order to meet a deadline.
+What are the ethical issues?
+What do you do?
+4. How Much Should You Tell? - You and you're spouse are working at competing companies.
+You see some of their work for a city proposal similar to yours but it is much better than your own.
+Do you share the fact that your spouse works at one of the bidding companies?
+What are the ethical issues here?